5 MIN READ

 Starter Fertilizer and Placement

-However, many planters have in-furrow application equipment used to apply insecticides, fungicides, and fertilizer.
-In-furrow or pop-up placement of starter fertilizer places it in direct contact with the seed, providing a greater risk of fertilizer injury to the seed, especially in dry soil moisture conditions.
+Many planters have in-furrow application equipment used to apply insecticides, fungicides, and fertilizer.
+In-furrow or pop-up placement of starter fertilizer places it in direct contact with the seed, increasing the risk of fertilizer injury to the seed, especially in dry soil moisture conditions.

 Potential Pop-Up Starter Fertilizer Injury